Captain Courageous (comics)

-Captain Courageous is a fictional superhero character who first appeared in Banner Comics #3 (cover-dated September 1941) from Ace Comics.
+Captain Courageous is a superhero character who first appeared in Banner Comics #3 (cover-dated September 1941) from Ace Comics.

 Publishing history

 Captain Courageous appeared in Banner Comics from issue #3 to #6 (September 1941 - March 1942); issue #6 was renamed Captain Courageous Comics.
 He then moved to the Ace title Four Favorites in issue #5 (May 1942) to #21 (January 1946).

 In 2008, Captain Courageous appeared in flashback in Project Superpowers #0.
 The one-shot Project Superpowers: Chapter Two Prelude shows the Captain as part of a group called The Super-Mysterymen.

 Fictional biography

 Ace

 Captain Courageous is an omnipresent supernatural being who comes to the aid of brave people who ask for courage; during the Second World War he aids the Allied forces.
 He appears as a man dressed in a red-and-blue costume with stars on it and a star-shaped mask.
 His powers include super-strength, flight, limited invulnerability, and the ability to exist underwater unaided.
 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "he assaults Nazis who have catapult planes concealed in a skyscraper and planes disguised as American planes, as well as man-eating locusts and Yellow Peril superhumans like the costumed Captain Nippo, a recurring character".
 Nippo, who had a hook hand and commanded an army of white apes, first appeared in Four Favorites issue #9 (Feb 1943) and was finally tried and executed by a military court in issue #24 (July 1946).

 From Super-Mystery Comics #23 onward, the Captain trades his costume for civilian clothes and stops displaying any powers.